 Australian Young Friends began in 1886.
 We are a welcoming community of people aged 18 years to around 30 years.
 Our activities are conducted and guided by Quaker principles, especially our involvement in the areas of refugees, environment, the arts and recognition of First Nations Peoples.

 There are usually two regular gatherings of YFs, one in the week before Yearly Meeting and another during Easter.
 In addition, various activities are held between times.
-YFs are committed to building and maintaining links within our section of Friends World Committee for Consultation — Australia West Pacific Section (FWCCAWPS) and also the global YFs community.
+YFs are committed to building and maintaining links within our section of Friends World Committee for Consultation — Australia West Pacific Section (FWCC-AWPS) and also the global YFs community.
 YFs have been autonomous since 1982 and we have our own nominations process to fill positions within the group and on relevant AYM committees.
 Australia Yearly Meeting gives some financial assistance to YFs, and we also arrange our own fund-raising efforts.

 YFs welcome newcomers of all varieties, from those who have grown up in a Quaker family, to those who are simply Quaker curious or attend a Quaker Meeting.
 Although we're based in Australia, visitors from overseas are always welcome.